 The British Isles & Ireland 13 Days aboard Sea Spirit

-This fascinating expedition-style voyage will take you from Plymouth in the south of England to Edinburgh in Scotland, discovering some of the most wildlife-rich and historically important areas of the British Isles and Ireland along the way.
-Places visited include Tresco in the isles of Scilly, the counties of Kerry and Waterford in the Republic of Ireland, the UNESCO World Heritage Site of the Giant’s Causeway in Northern Ireland, the Orkney Islands and the Shetland Islands.
+This fascinating expedition-style voyage will take you from Portsmouth in the south of England to Edinburgh in Scotland, discovering some of the most wildlife-rich and historically important areas of the British Isles and Ireland along the way.
+Places visited include Tresco in the isles of Scilly, the County Waterford & the Saltee Islands in the Republic of Ireland, Llandudno in Wales, the UNESCO World Heritage Site of the Giant’s Causeway in Northern Ireland, the Orkney Islands and the Shetland Islands, and much more.
 Fans of botany, birding, history and photography will delight in this scenic and unforgettable journey aboard a luxury expedition vessel.

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >